Eyra-is/Eyra/DEVELOPER.md

 Located at `yoursite.com/#/evaluation` and with a link to it in the navbar (hamburger).

 A special set "Random" is in place by default (a single record in `evaluation_sets` with special handling by the backend (i.e. serving random recordings)).

+### Usage

+The grading system uses a **4** point scale. **1** is the worst possible grade and **4** is the best possible.

+The basic steps when evaluating would be the following:
+* Listen
+* Comment (if necessary)
+* Grade

+You listen to the utterance, if there was something wrong, you select what was wrong from the dropdown menu and finally you select a grade, which will immediately take you to the next prompt.

+**Notes:**
+* You can tick the **Autoplay** checkbox if you want the next utterance to start playing automatically.
+* Clicking **Skip** will bring the next utterance without grading the current one.
+* Regarding the grading scale **1-4**; of course these can be interpreted differently, but the main idea is that **1** would be what the evaluator sees as a useless recording, **4** would be a perfect recording (at least the entire prompt spoken correctly).
+If you are unsure, **2** would mean you think it is probably bad and **3** you think it is probably good.

 ### Creating sets for evaluation